Students standing outside on campus laughing.

 Lissette Ochoa (she/her)

-International Program Coordinator / Preliminary Year Advisor & Special Advisor to President, Diversity and Inclusion
+Coordinator of International Programs and Global Education / Preliminary Year Advisor & Special Advisor to President, Diversity and Inclusion

 ahoorna@uwo.ca